saakaifoundry/x7host-videox7-ugc-plugin/readme.txt

 2. Paste the 'x7host-videox7-ugc-plugin' directory under the '/wp-content/plugins/' directory
 3. Activate the plugin through the 'Plugins' menu in the WordPress admin application
 4. Go to Settings > x7 UGC Settings to setup the plugin
 5. IMPORTANT!
-If you are using your own KalturaCE server, you MUST edit the "settings.php" file and change the variables "KALTURA_SERVER_URL" and "KALTURA_CDN_URL" to be the URL of your KalturaCE server (without backslash) - do this BEFORE configuring/connecting the plugin through the "x7 UGC Settings" page!
+If you are using your own KalturaCE server, you MUST edit the "settings.php" file and change the variables "KALTURA_SERVER_URL" and "KALTURA_CDN_URL" to be the URL of your KalturaCE server (without backslash at the end) - do this BEFORE configuring/connecting the plugin through the "x7 UGC Settings" page!

 If you are upgrading your current version of the plugin, or if you're upgrading from the Interactive Video plugin: